 In my three most recent blog posts, I've been unpacking the concept of "systemness"—and seeking to understand why so few systems have been able to achieve it.
-I've been breaking it down though a four-part framework my Advisory Board colleagues developed, which I initially used to explore first-level systemness, which we define as using scale effectively to build operational advantage, followed by second-level systemness, which we understand as achieving clinical advantage by reducing unwarranted variation in all patient-facing processes.
+I've been breaking it down though a four-part framework my Advisory Board colleagues developed, which I initially used to explore first-level systemness, which we define as using scale effectively to build operational advantage, followed by followed by second-level systemness, which we understand as achieving clinical advantage by reducing unwarranted variation in all patient-facing processes.

 Today, I want to move the discussion to level three: How can systems attain a competitive structural advantage?
 Proponents of mergers, acquisitions, and partnerships often cite economies of scale as their primary rationale.
 But, in practice, combined systems rarely make the changes to their fixed assets to realize these economies.
 (A note: While my previous posts also looked at economies of scale, the key distinction here is that levels one and two are largely about addressing variable costs, whereas I'm focusing now on fixed assets.)